lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 #### 3.4.
 New target limit modes

-Now it should be possible to update the target validators limit using 3 modes instead of 2: "disabled", "soft mode", and "forced mode".
+Now it should be possible to have 3 possible states for the target validators limit.
+More details about the purpose of this change can be found in the [`IStakingModule` interface specification](#1.2.-changes-in-existing-methods) and in the [VEBO Improvements specification](https://hackmd.io/@lido/BJXRTxMRp#VEBO-Improvements).

 The `updateTargetValidatorsLimits` public method should be updated to support this change.
 The existing `TargetValidatorsCountChanged` event also should be updated.

 ```solidity
 event TargetValidatorsCountChanged(uint256 indexed nodeOperatorId, uint256 targetValidatorsCount, uint256 targetLimitMode);